 4 Module coordinator Prof. Dr. Günther Grün 5 Contents The masters thesis is in the field of Modelling and Analysis, or Numerical Analysis and Simulation, or Optimization, and deals with a current research topic.
 6 Learning objectives and skills Students are capable of independently follow up a scientific question in the fields of Modelling and Analysis, Numerical Analysis and Simulation or Optimization over an extended, specified period, develop original ideas and concepts for solving scientific problems in these fields, apply and improve mathematical methods rather independently - also in unfamiliar and interdisciplinary contexts, present and explain mathematical or interdisciplinary contents clearly in a manner appropriate for the target audience, both in writing and orally, improve their ability to plan and structure by implementing a thematic project.
-7 Prerequisites Successful participation in all mandatory modules (35 ECTS) and at least 20 ECTS from mandatory elective modules 8 Integration in curriculum semester: 4 9 Module compatibility Pflichtmodul Master of Science Computational and Applied Mathematics 20192 10 Method of examination Written (6 Monate) Oral 11 Grading procedure Written (90%) Oral (10%) 12 Module frequency Every semester 13 Resit examinations The exams of this moduls can only be resit once.
+7 Prerequisites Successful participation in all mandatory modules (35 ECTS) and at least 20 ECTS from mandatory elective modules 8 Integration in curriculum semester: 4 9 Module compatibility Pflichtmodul Master of Science Computational and Applied Mathematics 20192 10 Method of examination Written (6 Monate) Oral (15 min) 11 Grading procedure Written (90%) Oral (10%) 12 Module frequency Every semester 13 Resit examinations The exams of this moduls can only be resit once.
 14 Workload in clock hours Contact hours: 15 h Independent study: 735 h 15 Module duration 1 semester 16 Teaching and examination language english 17 Bibliography Individual, depending on topic of Masters Thesis.

-1 Module name 1500 Elective modules (as selected from FAU-modules) 15 ECTS ĺ 2 Courses / lectures No courses / lectures available for this module!
-3 Lecturers No lecturers available since there are no courses / lectures for this module!
+1 Module name 1500 Elective modules (as selected from FAU-modules) 15 ECTS 2 Courses / lectures depends on the module(s) chosen 3 Lecturers depends on the module(s) chosen

-4 Module coordinator 5 Contents no content description available!
+4 Module coordinator depends on the module(s) chosen 5 Contents no content description available!
 6 Learning objectives and skills no learning objectives and skills description available!
 7 Prerequisites None 8 Integration in curriculum no Integration in curriculum available!
 9 Module compatibility Pflichtmodul Master of Science Computational and Applied Mathematics 20192 10 Method of examination 11 Grading procedure 12 Module frequency no Module frequency information available!
-13 Workload in clock hours Contact hours: ?? h (keine Angaben zum Arbeitsaufwand in Präsenzzeit hinterlegt) Independent study: ?? h (keine Angaben zum Arbeitsaufwand im Eigenstudium hinterlegt) 14 Module duration ?? semester (no information for Module duration available) 15 Teaching and examination language german or english 16 Bibliography
+13 13 Workload in clock hours for a clock hours: ?? h (keine Angaben zum Arbeitsaufwand in Präser Independent study: ?? h (keine Angaben zum Arbeitsaufwand im Eigenstudium hinterlegt) 14 Module duration ?? semester (no information for Module duration available) 15 Teaching and examination language german or english 16 Bibliography